merwynfernandes/QA_assignment/README.md

 ## Assignment

-This submission contains Manual Test cases in the "Manual_Test_Cases.xlsx" spreadsheet and the TestAutomation repo which contains the automated regression suite to cover the CRUD operations.
+This contains Manual Test cases in the "Manual_Test_Cases.xlsx" spreadsheet and the TestAutomation repo which contains the automated regression suite to cover the CRUD operations.

 ### Prerequisites
 The view the spreadsheet Microsoft Excel needs to installed.